zeeshan-haidar/nexar-estore/README.md

 * Send Order receipt email
 * Send Order notification to Admin

+# Notes:
+* after adding a migration and running it, ro annotation for models and spec by bundle exec annotate command

 Feel free to use this README as a reference for your project or to share it with your team members to understand the functional requirements and use cases of the E-commerce website.